amunategui/amunategui.github.io/_posts/2014-12-27-supervised-summarizer.md

 <BR><BR>
 As you can see, this yields a version of the <a href='http://en.wikipedia.org/wiki/Five-number_summary' target='_blank'>five-number summary</a> displaying the <b>min, max, 1st & 3rd quantile, mean, medium</b> of each variable.
 <BR><BR>
-Though extremely useful, this doesn't help us uderstand how our outcome variable interacts with its predictors.
+Though extremely useful, this doesn't help us understand how our outcome variable interacts with its predictors.
 To remedy this, we split the data into two separate data sets, an outcome-positive data set, and an outcome-negative data set.
 Let's look at ``Sex.female``:

 ```r